Exploring Micro Injection Molding: Techniques, Machinery, and Mold Design Essentials

 What is Micro Injection Molding?

 Micro injection molding refers to the production of highly precise plastic components where the molded products typically weigh less than 0.01 grams to several grams.
-In other words, it encompasses plastic parts that may not be exceptionally small in overall size but exhibit extremely fine details and demanding dimensional accuracy.
+Actually, they may not be exceptionally small in overall size, but they exhibit extremely fine details and demanding dimensional accuracy.
 Such plastic items can be categorized as micro injection molding products.

-When compared to standard injection molding, micro injection molding imposes greater demands on both the injection mold and the injection molding machine.
+When compared to standard injection molding, micro injection molding imposes greater demands on both the molds and the molding machines.

 Applications of Micro Injection Molding